California cleaning business license and insurance requirements

 In San Francisco, you must register your cleaning business with the city.
 You can register your business online through the San Francisco Business Portal.

-Specialized services in California
+Specialized cleaning service permits in California

 Here are a few specialized cleaning businesses that will require local permits: